The enduring popularity of Star Wars just shows how endlessly fascinated we humans are with space and distant planets.

 Alyssa undergoes training all across the globe, learning fascinating subjects such as microgravity and underwater training. which’ll help her with her future mission.

-Since she won’t return from Mars until the age of 36, she’s holding off from getting involved in romantic relationships.
+If all goes to plan she won’t return from Mars until the age of 36, so she’s holding off from getting involved in romantic relationships.

 Explaining the complications of this to Teen Vogue, Alyssa said: